-There are only a few days (typically six) each cycle when you can get pregnant, the days leading up to and the day of ovulation.
-So, knowing when these days are in your cycle is key if you are trying for a baby.
+There are only a few days (typically six, called your “fertile window”) each cycle when you can get pregnant, the days leading up to and the day of ovulation.
+Knowing when these days are in your cycle is key if you are trying for a baby.
 There are various signs and symptoms of ovulation and most methods of detecting ovulation rely on these to help you identify your fertile days.
 In this article, we look at these signs and symptoms and show how they can be used to help you:

 - LH surge